 Will non-state actors have a role in the agreement?

-Structured dialogue and a multi-stakeholder approach that includes non-state actors - private sector, civil society, and local authorities – shall be key elements of a future agreement.
-These partners should also be able to work in an enabling environment and it should be ensured that they can make a meaningful contribution to national, regional and global decision making.
+The EU values structured dialogue and is in favor of a multi-stakeholder approach that includes non-state actors - private sector, civil society, and local authorities.
+These partners should be able to work in an enabling environment and have the opportunity to make a meaningful contribution to national, regional and global decision making.